kiliancm94/algorand_nft_sdk/README.md

 [ ] ARC20
 [ ] ARC18
 [x] ARC69
-[WIP] Solve the issues with update nft method.
+[x] Solve the issues with update nft method.
 Now it is failing because the address provided should be Address, not str.
 Check it.
 [ ] Add tests
 [ ] Improve the naming of the libraries